dronecz/ESP32-Reflow-Controller/README.md

 Firmware is based on Rocket Scream Electronics firmware for [Reflow Oven Shield](https://www.rocketscream.com/blog/2012/11/28/updated-back-in-stock-reflow-oven-shield-controller/)

 Some parts of the V2 firmware are inspired by parts of <a href="https://github.com/UnexpectedMaker/ReflowMaster" target="_blank">Reflow Master</a> firmware by @UnexpectedMaker

+In case that you will have any question, you can contact me at info@czechmaker.com